sally358/dpfe/README.md

 * drills 2.0.
 I'm currently working on cooler open-source tauri-based drill player and I'll remake the drill system for compatibility and more flexibility.

 planned features:
+* PKO stuff
-* nodelocking. can't beleive i implemented icm before i implemented damn nodelocking which is already there
+* nodelocking. can't beleive i implemented icm before i implemented damn nodelocking which is already half way there
 * exporting
 * blocker info